ALTON

 Abraham Lincoln ate and stayed overnight (October 14, 1858) here before his debate with Stephen Douglas the next day.
 At the time, the Franklin House was one of the largest and finest hotels in Alton.
 208 State Street.

 A sculptural ensemble stands on this spot where, on October 15, 1858, Abraham Lincoln and Stephen Douglas engaged in the last of their debates before the Illinois election for the U.S. Senate.
 Spectators to the debate arrived by steamboat and train from all over Illinois as well as from slave-holding Missouri to witness the event.
-The bronze statues of a declamatory Douglas and pensive Lincoln were unveiled in 1995.
+The bronze statues of a speaking Douglas and pensive Lincoln were unveiled in 1995.
 They are accompanied by a series of explanatory placards around the square.
-Distinguished Lincoln historian, Professor Graham Peck at UIS has produced (with Nathan Peck) a unique and provocative film about the debates in their era, called “Lincoln and Douglas: Touring Illinois in Turbulent Times” (2021).
-It is embedded his website and is highly recommended: https://www.civilwarprof.com/films
+Distinguished Lincoln historian, Professor Graham Peck at UIS, has produced (with Nathan Peck) a unique and provocative film about the debates in their era, called “Lincoln and Douglas: Touring Illinois in Turbulent Times” (2021).
+It is embedded in his website and is highly recommended: CLICK HERE.

-A fascinating new book about Lincoln in Alton has just been published by author Tom Emery (2021).
+A fascinating new book about Lincoln in Alton was published by author Tom Emery (2021).

 History in Print, 337 E. Second South, Carlinville, IL 62626